shangril/crero/README.md

 New Feature 17.03 there is now support for mp3 only catalogs (if you wish to host your audio on your own).
 Previously flac mp3 and ogg were all three mandatory.

 An old undocumented feature : you can code a splash.php free-form HTML/php file and it will be displayed at the top of every page of the main site (not the radio).

+# PHP 8.1 tested things

+1. Streaming-only music
+2. Free download music
+3. Donation module
+4. cover art, thumbnailer on the fly, caching of thumbnails
+5. Fan Network (a.k.a online webchat for your visitors)
+6. Radio module (inluding "skip song" feature if Fan Network is enabeld).
+Partial-only: the RadioHasYP Yellowpage registration in dir.xiph.org still needs to be tested on a live ("online and public") server as of 2022 Sept 15, and it will be done within a few day.
+If something goes wrong, expect a bugfix, don't expect much an update in the README
+7. last level cache (HTMLCache option in admin panel) including anti-overload & manual cache purging

+Untestested things that should work but feedback is welcome, and, please, set up a server at home instead of testing these functionnalities in your production environnement
+(Please also note that the CreRo yellopages directory currently shows, and since many year, only one server that has enabled public directory listing ; which is, namely, mine.
+So then these "production environnement" servers are quite accurately only a crowd of one. )
+1. Sale of streaming only music for paid download
+2. Sale of physical releases and other merch bundles
+3. sugar like social media icons, artist highlight block on index page (will be validated upon production deployment within a few days)
+4. ./splash.php to be coded as you which and that will be include()'d on every non-radio page of the site (will be validated upon production deployment within a few days)
+5. Download cart.
+Used mandatory by point 1.
+Can also be used for "free download" music -fill up your cart, browse, fill fill fill, then validate card and download.
+More confusing to some users than straight download links on album page, which explains why it has retired from the CremRoad install finally.
+6. Mailing list subscritpion request.
+Was simply an omnipresent form inviting to enter an email address ; then a mail() was sent to MailingListOwner (an option to set in panel).
+My own hosting disabled mail() a while ago, but for ages, the feature had been disabled for me cause mostly used by spambot to send me random addresses (3 times in a few days, no reply from any of them), much more than by legitimate subscribers (1 people).
+Alt. tip : use splash.php to show a contact address and invite people to get in touch to register to your newsletter.
+7. Mixed pages ; undocumented, rarely used, useless, untested.

 # Installation steps